-The hatchet or small hand axe is an important tool for any camper, outdoor adventurer, hiker, survivalist, and even ordinary folks who need something to cut, split, and chop wood without burdening themselves with the bulky, heavy nature of a standard-sized axe.
+The hatchet or small hand ax is an important tool for any camper, outdoor adventurer, hiker, survivalist, and even ordinary folks who need some essential tool to cut, split, and chop wood without burdening themselves with the bulky, heavy nature of a standard-sized ax.
 As compact and functional as it may be, one should always strive to learn the proper handling of a hatchet.
 These may be small but they are still heavy and can come with a very sharp cutting edge.
 It’s so easy to get into an accident if you don’t know how to properly handle such an important tool.
 Here’s how.

 Felling a tree requires precision.
 This is an area where most newbies are having issues with.
 They can swing at the tree all day long but they will never fell a tree this way.
 Try to imagine hitting the tree at a 90-degree angle or perpendicular to the tree and parallel to the surface of the ground.
 The edge of the hatchet will cut into the grain of the wood.
 Now try swinging the hatchet at exactly the same angle or orientation and you’ll be spending the rest of the day pondering why it’s taking you that long to fell a tree.